cmungall/odk-ai/README.md

 You can use this just as you would use claude code

+It might not be able to open a browser [TODO], so follow instructions and enter code.

+Config will be in `/root/.claude.json`

 ## Headless mode

 - create ontologies in YOLO mode